 If you have a work project, a school assignment, or even simply want to improve your portfolio – fine art photography is a fantastic genre to utilize.
 This type of photography really allows you to use your creativity and imagination.
 Furthermore, you can experiment with some unusual and less-used photographic techniques.

-For those who want to improve their skills, we have created a list of 10 fine art photography tips.
+For those who want to improve their skills, we have created a list of 10 fine art photography tips, in addition to our handy photography cheat sheet.
 We look at things like the creative process, inspiration, color palettes, and processing styles:

 1. Stick with your own vision and creative process

 As mentioned above, fine art photography concentrates on expression and personal creativity – more so than any other photographic discipline.
 It is therefore important that you stick with your own ideas and vision, especially during a photo shoot.
 You can look at common ideas and processes, but ultimately, the photos should represent what you feel is beautiful – what you consider to be fine art.

 This type of photography often blurs the lines with other genres.
 Furthermore, it encourages people to push boundaries and embrace the unusual.
 Be true to yourself when creating fine art photography and do what makes you happy.

 2. Create a consistent set of fine art photos

 To develop an effective set of fine art photos, consistency is key.
 Let’s say that you are creating a set of photos for an exhibition.
 The viewers should be able to clearly see what the central theme is.
 Furthermore, they should be able to discern the style and processes used.